-Aparadigm shift has taken place in the last few years concerning the treatment of teeth whose root-canal system is still growing, particularly in the case of dead or dying pulp and periapical periodontitis (an acute or chronic inflammatory lesion around the apex of a tooth root which is caused by bacterial invasion of the pulp of the tooth).
+A paradigm shift has taken place in the last few years concerning the treatment of teeth whose roots are not fully formed , in combination with a dead or dying pulp and periapical periodontitis (an acute or chronic inflammatory disease around the apex of a tooth root which is caused by bacterial invasion).

-Classical treatment was aimed at the so-called apexification, which required the creation of a barrier around an opening into the root-canal system, which allowed it to be filled in a controlled manner.
-However, growing teeth are subject to a higher risk of fracture, due to their fragility.
+Classical treatment was aimed at the so-called apexification, which required the creation of a barrier at the root apex to allow a controlled root filling .
+However, not fully-formed roots are subject to a higher risk of fracture, due to their thin root canal walls.

 Completely new biological thinking and technology underlies regenerative endodontics.
-Its aim is to allow new tissue to be created inside the root-canal system by bringing together multi-potent postnatal stem cells from the dental papilla, growth factors from dentin, and platelet-enriched plasma into a matrix.
+Its aim is to allow new tissue to be created inside the root-canal system by bringing together multi-potent stem cells from the dental papilla, growth factors from dentin, and platelet-enriched plasma.

-Crucially this process enables the root to further develop, retaining its structural integrity as it does so.
-The tooth continues to grow longer and thicker, and this increases chances of long term vitality.
+Crucially this process enables the root to further develop and achieve its structural integrity.
+The tooth continues to grow longer and thicker, and this increases the long term prognosis.